Dan Minogue (politician): Early life

 Minogue was born on 18 July 1893 in Feakle, County Clare, Ireland, the son of Elizabeth (née McMahon) and Patrick Minogue.
 He was educated at the local national school.
 He arrived in Australia in 1913.
 After immigrating to Australia he settled in Sydney and found work as a shunter at Darling Harbour Yard.
 He later bought a produce store on Crown Street and ran the White Horse Hotel in Surry Hills.

-Local govermnent
+Local government

 Minogue was prominent in the Redfern branch of the Australian Labor Party (ALP). was elected as an alderman on the Sydney City Council at a 1938 by-election for Flinders ward, winning 67 percent of the vote on a 20 percent turnout.
 He was associated with Jack Lang's "Inner Group" within the ALP and was listed as a Lang Labor candidate, defeating a Heffron Labor candidate.
 In 1940 he announced that he had been elected chairman of the Australian Labor Party (Non-Communist) group on the council.

 Minogue helped establish an aged care home in Glebe.
 He was a supporter of Mathew Talbot Hostel for Homeless Men and the Our Lady of Consolation Home for the Aged, as well as an "honorary citizen" of Boys' Town in Engadine.
 He was a councillor on electricity provider Sydney County Council from 1949 to 1950.